 This elaborate ceiling was a casualty of late 19th century changes to the Recess and, as part of Opening up the Soane, it was recreated in 2012.
 The only surviving elements of the original ceiling were two circular curbs left in place above, sitting on modern boarding, which gave us the dimensions of the two circular openings or ‘bell lights’ which allowed light in from above.

-Creating the laths TOP
+Creating the laths Back to top

 In this film clip Neil England of England’s Ornamental Plastering describes the process of reconstructing the plaster ceiling ornament, beginning with the sunburst centrepiece, surrounding a cast of Apollo’s head cast from one in Soane’s collection.